redtree76/IS-403-final/index.md

 (insert picture of loofah filtration experiment)

-	We proceed to investigate the effect of loofah on duckweed growth rate.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We proceed to investigate the effect of loofah on duckweed growth rate.
 The experiment was set up with a clean control and a biofilm-infected control to be observed without any intervention.
 For the intervention, the duckweed culture, along with growth medium, was poured through a loofah or a kitchen sponge into a separate tank.
 A control setup was prepared by pouring an equivalent amount of duckweed culture directly into another tank without passing through the loofah to understand how pouring disrupts the duckweed growth.